History of Sinn Féin: 1918 electoral victory

 Because twenty-five seats were uncontested under dubious circumstances, it has been difficult to determine what the actual support for the party was in the country.
 Various accounts range from 45% to 80%.
 Academic analysts at the Northern Ireland demographic institute (ARK) estimate a figure of 53%.
 Another estimate suggests Sinn Féin had the support of approximately 65% of the electorate (unionists accounting for approximately 20–25% and other nationalists for the remainder).
 Lastly, emigration was difficult during the war, which meant that tens of thousands of young people were in Ireland who would not have been there under normal circumstances.

-On 21 January 1919, twenty-seven Sinn Féin MPs assembled in Dublin's Mansion House and proclaimed themselves the parliament of Ireland, the First Dáil Éireann.
+On 21 January 1919, twenty-seven Sinn Féin MPs assembled in Dublin's Mansion House and proclaimed themselves the parliament of Ireland, the First Dáil.
 They elected the Ministry of Dáil Éireann as the executive government of the Irish Republic, headed by the President of Dáil Éireann.
 From August 1921, de Valera used the title of President of the Irish Republic.

 In the 1920 city council elections, Sinn Féin gained control of ten of the twelve city councils in Ireland.
 Only Belfast and Derry remained under unionist and IPP (respectively) control.
 In the local elections of the same year, Sinn Féin won control of 25 of the 33 county councils.
 (Tipperary had two county councils, so there were 33.)
 Antrim, Down, Londonderry and Armagh were controlled by Unionists, Fermanagh and Tyrone by the Nationalist Party, and in Galway and Waterford no party had a majority.